ibexa/documentation-developer/docs/administration/back_office/back_office_elements/extending_thumbnails.md

 ---
-description: Customize thumbnails use for content items in the Back Office.
+description: Customize thumbnails use for content items in the back office.
 ---

 # Extending thumbnails